ebonnal/streamable/reddit.md

 # Target Audience
 Even though I hope/guess that it can interest a broader audience, at least as a Data Engineer in a small startup I have found it particularly useful when I had to develop concise Extract-Transform-Load custom scripts.

-Here is a toy example (that you can copy-paste and run) that creates a CSV file containing all the 67 quadrupeds from the 1st, 2nd and 3rd generations of Pokémons (kudos to [PokéAPI](https://pokeapi.co/)):
+Here is a toy example (that you can copy-paste and run) that creates a CSV file containing all 67 quadrupeds from the 1st, 2nd, and 3rd generations of Pokémons (kudos to [PokéAPI](https://pokeapi.co/)):
 ```python
 import csv
 from datetime import timedelta